juanjesus-ldo/scene_generator/README.md

 ---

 ## 📩 Contact
-If you have questions or suggestions, you can contact me at `juanjesus.losada@um.es` or `juanjesus.losada@gmail.com`.
+If you have questions or suggestions, you can contact me at `juanjesus.losada@um.es`.

 ---